 Still afraid of Virginia Woolf?
-You needn’t be if you are a dog, which it must be admitted, few of us readers are likely to be.
+You needn’t be if you are a dog, which it must be admitted, rules out most of us readers.
 Woolf’s own dog, Pinka, became the model for Flush, a red cocker spaniel, beloved companion of poet Elizabeth Barret Browning (1806-1861).

-The title correctly includes the word biography.
-This is a ‘life’ of a dog from birth to death, with footnotes and dates, and while we are also given a perspective on the Barrett family and then the Brownings’, Woolf holds true to the sensibility of a dog’s world, what Flush would see, hear, smell, fear and desire, departing from it only to clarify points beyond Flush’s comprehension.
+The title correctly includes the word ‘biography’.
+This is a ‘life’ of a dog from birth to death, with footnotes and dates, and while we are also given a perspective on the Barrett family and then the Brownings’, Woolf holds true to the sensibility of a dog’s world, what Flush would see, hear, smell, fear and desire, and departs from it only to clarify points beyond Flush’s comprehension.

 ‘(She) never pretended that Flush could talk or even think like a human being: but he could observe, and Mrs Browning would do the talking for him.
 The book was poetic.
 Through Flush’s eyes she retold the story of Elizabeth’s elopement with Robert Browning’.
 (Nigel Nicholson in his biography of Virginia Woolf*).

 Woolf begins with a spoof genealogical quest for Flush’s far distant ancestors, until reaching the known facts: Flush (c1842) was sired by Tray and romped through his first year with Miss Mitford of Reading.